cschreib/kmos-scripts/README.md

 ./reduce_stdstar.sh
 ```

 4) I advise you to inspect the result of this reduction, to see if everything went well.
-In each "calib-std-XX" directory the pipeline produces several files, including the full KMOS spectral cube, the extracted spectrum, and the continuum image.
+In each `calib-std-XX` directory the pipeline produces several files, including the full KMOS spectral cube, the extracted spectrum, and the continuum image of the standard stars.
 Use QFitsView to inspect those (see next section for a short tutorial).
 In particular, take look at each of the 3 extensions of `std_image_XXX.fits`.
 These are collapsed images of the standard stars; in principle you should see a bright source at the center of the IFU.

 In one of the calibration set we received, two out of three of these stars were almost out of the field of view of the IFU.
 The reduction went without telling us, but the flux calibration was completely off, increasing the noise in the final reduced science data by up to 20%.
 In some other cases the star could not even be seen in the IFU.
 The solution in all these cases was to ignore these faulty standard stars and use another set that was observed a couple of hours after.